Israeli ultranationalist minister visits Jerusalem holy site

 Associated Press

 JERUSALEM (AP) — An ultranationalist Israeli Cabinet minister visited Tuesday a flashpoint Jerusalem holy site for the first time since taking office in Prime Minister Benjamin Netanyahu’s new far-right government last week.
-The visit is seen by Palestinians as a provocation.
+The visit is seen by Palestinians as a provocation and drew fierce condemnation from across the Arab world and rebuke from Israeli allies.

 Earlier in the day, Palestinian officials said a 15-year-old boy was killed by Israeli army fire near the occupied West Bank city of Bethlehem.
 The Israeli military said its forces had shot a person involved in violent confrontations with soldiers.